 - With each unique story, courageous leadership and a strong commitment to supporting families was ever-present.

-While we recognize that these are challenging times for everyone, we’ve made a few changes to our grantmaking processes:
+While we recognize that these are challenging times for everyone, we made a few changes to our grantmaking processes:

-- Relaxed Restrictions: Our 2019 grantee partners were notified that they can flex current grant dollars to best meet their needs.
-For example, if they received a program or capacity building grant in 2019, they may use those grant funds for any needs, without asking our staff for permission.
+- Relaxed Restrictions: Our 2019 grantee partners were notified that they could flex their grant dollars to best meet their needs.

 - Adjusted Timelines: Two months ahead of schedule, we expedited our first Responsive Grantmaking cycle in 2020 and approved $1.1M in general operating grants to 34 nonprofit organizations.